valarnet/valarnet-blog/posts/20230127-vmanage-configuration-db-backup.md

 chmod: cannot access '/opt/data/backup/home/admin.tar.gz': No such file or directory Successfully saved database to /opt/data/backup/home/admin.tar.gz
 ```
 It'll do its thing but it will save the file to /opt/data/backup/home/admin.
 Weird.
 Right?
 It appends the /opt/data/backup/ to whatever is specfied after path.
-It does this all the while complaining that the prvided directory or file doesn't exist.
+It does this all the while complaining that the provided directory or file doesn't exist.

-To my mind. what makes sense is the "path" keyword in the command isn't a fully appropriate label.
+To my mind, what makes sense is the "path" keyword in the command isn't a fully appropriate label.
 What the command seems to be expecting is to be provided a **file name or a path to a file including the file name.**

 ```md
 vManage# request nms configuration-db backup path RandomFileName